daboynb/playcurlNEXT/Readme.md

 - At every boot the fp will be pulled

-- Every 30 mins the updated fp will be downloaded (you can change the time in seconds in "/data/adb/modules/playcurlNEXT/seconds.txt")
+- Every 30 mins the updated fp will be downloaded

 # Additional